 According to the Karnataka Police Manual, an FIR can be filed before the authenticity of the complaint or any medical reports is filed.
 Once the FIR is filed, it cannot be cancelled or withdrawn by the Station House Officer (SHO) under any circumstance.

 An FIR records the following details:

-A wise man once said, hope for the best but prepare for the worst.
-Being the victim of a criminal offence can put any person in panic mode but the first thing you should do in such cases is filed an FIR.
-Filing an FIR may seem like a daunting task but in reality, it is quite simple.
-In the unfortunate event of needing to file an FIR, here are a few things you should keep in mind:
+A wise man once said, “Hope for the best, but prepare for the worst.”
+Being the victim of a criminal offence can put any person in panic mode, but the first thing you should do in such cases is file an FIR.
+Filing an FIR may seem like a daunting task, but in reality, it is pretty simple.
+In the unfortunate event of needing to file an FIR, here are a few things you should remember.
+They are